alcionai/corso/docs/docs/quickstart.md

-# Tutorial
+# Quick start

-In this tutorial you will perform your first backup followed by a restore.
+In this quick start guide, you will perform your first backup followed by a restore.

 ## Prerequisites

-* Install Docker
 * Configure connection to your M365 Tenant (see [M365 Access](/setup/m365_access))
 * Initialize a Corso backup repository (see [Repositories](/setup/repos))